 Heading into court or negotiating with the insurance company can be a burden when you are still healing, and there is much that needs to be done before we reach that point in the claim process.

-For these reasons, below we have answered some frequently asked questions regarding motorcycle accidents in the hope of helping you understand what’s to come.
+For these reasons, below we have answered some frequently asked questions regarding motorcycle accidents to help you understand what’s to come.
 Additional questions can be addressed in your complimentary claim review.

-What happens if I miss the deadline to file my claim in Tampa?
+What happens if I miss the deadline to file my accident claim in Tampa?

-With this information in mind, you need to act quickly after your bike crash, as the statute of limitations will begin running from the date of the accident and continue for only four years.
+With this information in mind, you need to act quickly after your motorcycle accident, as the statute of limitations will begin running from the date of the accident and continue for only four years.
 That may seem like plenty of time to file your claim, but you would be surprised how quickly this time limit can pass.

-Can I be compensated without going to court?
+Can I be compensated without going to court in Tampa?

 Yes, it is possible to settle a claim outside of court.
 If the insurer will provide you with a reasonable settlement offer, then court may not be necessary unless your damages exceed the limits of the at-fault party’s insurance.
 Then, we may have to go to court in order to secure full reimbursement for your suffering despite your insurance settlement being paid out.